adamefrazer/learning/README.md

 # 100daysofcode

+Day 20: (Nov 28th): read chapter 3 of Eloquent JavaScript and completed the first exercise.
+Learned about closures, writing functions that don't repeat themselves, recursion, and scoping.
+I thiiink I get it but I will definitely go back and review it all tomorrow night, reread it and complete the exercises then move on to chapter 4.

 Day 19: (Nov 27th): got through chapter 2 of Eloquent JavaScript with Tom's help.
 He helped me figure out the loop insinde a loop problem (#3).
 Just got back from Hawaii yesterday and didn't do any coding over the Thanksgiving break.
 I did listen to CodeNewbie podcasts and read a tad of Eloquent JavaScript chapter 3.
 It was all review but I'm sure once I get to the exercises they will be tough!

 Day 15: (Nov 15th): worked through first 2 exercises in chapter 2 of Eloquent JavaScript.
 Solved them on my one without much help or peeking at solution.
 Pretty proud of myself!
 Although I had solved them some months ago, I didn't remember how to do it.
 The next one looks tough and I really don't remember how to do it but I'm going to conquer it tomorrow.
 I need to stay Rhino focused on this book.
 I want to complete it!